 Food combining can help balance our hormones during menopause.
-We know thatand progesterone become unpredictable at this stage and this affects other hormones, such as insulin, thyroid hormones and .
-When these other hormones are off set, a string of reaction happens in your body, which may aggravate your menopause symptoms.
+We know that estrogen and progesterone become unpredictable at this stage, affecting other hormones, such as insulin, thyroid hormones and cortisol.
+When these other hormones are offset, a string of reaction happens in your body, which may aggravate your menopause symptoms.

 Healthy eating is essential to balance your hormones and relieve menopause symptoms.
 Eat more leafy greens like kale, baby spinach, arugula and romaine.
-You can also add in some phytoestrogenic and herbs.
-Phytoestrogenic herbs contain plant-based estrogens which are great for supporting your estrogen levels during menopause.
-Adaptogenic herbs on the other hand, balances and calms your mind and body.
+You can also add in some phytoestrogenic and adaptogenic herbs.
+Phytoestrogenic herbs contain plant-based estrogens, which are great for supporting your estrogen levels during menopause.
+Adaptogenic herbs, on the other hand, balances and calms your mind and body.
 Adaptogens also help you cope with stress better!

 Consume more superfoods such as berries, chia seeds, flax seeds, hemp and ginger into your diet.
 You can also pair your veggies with oily fish such as salmon, sardines, mackerel and tuna.
 These types of fish are rich in omega-3, which helps reduce hot flashes and night sweats.
 Omega-3 also keeps your heart healthy!

 Food combining with fish protein and leafy greens can prevent menopausal weight gain.
-This food combination can detoxify, boost, improve digestion and stimulate estrogenic activity in your adrenal glands and fats.
+This food combination can detoxify, boost metabolism, improve digestion and stimulate estrogenic activity in your adrenal glands and fats.

 Here’s a great video by Rebekah Borucki as she explains how to get a flat tummy in 5 days using food combining techniques [8:29]!